Will AI Accelerate Top-Down Organizational Culture?

 Summary

 Successful adaptation requires two traits: mutation and selection.
-When executives develop too much confidence in a top-down perspective, they may over-bias selection, which can result in an over-allocation of "Taylorized" components and specialists vs. generalist resources who excel at mutation.
+When executives develop too much confidence, they can over-bias selection using components and specialists vs. generalist resources who excel at mutation.

-Executive over-confidence is often derived from observer bias, which is prejudice in their subjective interpretation of information—as demonstrated by an over-emphasis on limited KPIs.
-However, there is always an area of unmeasurable factors in complex systems.
-When this "illegible margin" is ignored, it can lead to underperformance (e.g. Ford Mass Production vs Toyota TQM in the 20th century, first-gen Electronic Medical Records, the planned city of Brasilia).
+Executive over-confidence is often derived from observer bias—a subjective interpretation of limited information—demonstrated by an over-emphasis on a limited set of KPIs.
+However, there are always unmeasurable factors in complex systems that, when ignored, can lead to underperformance or collapse.

-This risk can be managed by bottom-up decision making, wherein workers are multi-skilled, holistic, autonomous owners of the end product, teams are cross-functional, and there is an emphasis on developing talent.
+This risk can be managed by bottom-up decision making, wherein workers are multi-skilled and autonomous owners of the end product and teams are cross-functional.

 How could digitization lead to such profound inefficiency and human misery?
-The answer lies in the unchecked application of Taylorization.
+The answer lied in the undisciplined application of Taylorization.

 Taylorization enables top-down design decisions

 Historically, Taylorization comes from the Industrial Revolution when manufacturing work was broken into components of standardized parts.
-This enabled designers to work independently from builders and created workers who performed highly specialized, efficient plug-and-play labor.
-In software, we see this trend reflected in the rise of SDKs, code libraries, low-code solutions, and AI agents and LLMs.
+This enabled designers to work independently from builders and created workers who performed highly specialized and efficient labor.
+In software, we see this trend reflected in the rise of SDKs, code libraries, low-code solutions, and AI agents.

 Adaptation requires two things: mutation and selection.
 Mutation produces variety and deviation; selection kills off the least functional mutations.
 Our old, craft-based, pre-computer system of professional practice—in medicine and in other fields—was all mutation and no selection.
 Computerization, by contrast, is all selection and no mutation.
 Leaders install a monolith, and the smallest changes require a committee decision, plus weeks of testing and debugging to make sure that fixing the daylight-saving-time problem, say, doesn’t wreck some other, distant part of the system.

-In other words, using efficient components (selection) can kill the craft, flexibility, and ground-level innovation (mutation) that makes work adaptive, meaningful, and impactful.
+In other words, using efficient components (selection) can kill the craft, flexibility, and ground-level innovation (mutation) that makes work meaningful and impactful.

 When resources are allocated top-down for specific executive goals—such as control, oversight, and reporting—it often pours administrative burden downwards onto the worker.
 For example, EMR software allowed hospital leadership to streamline the imposition of rules and to monitor population health risks, but it was also burning out doctors.

 I experienced similar administrative overhead when my leadership mandated a program management tool, called PlanView.
-The goal was to push standardized progress updates to VPs via dashboards, but the result was forcing PMs to make a dozen more clicks to update a single field.
-Despite more administrative hours worked, the goals our organization had defined weren't being realized more effectively with PlanView.
+The goal was to push standardized progress updates to VPs via dashboards, but the result was forcing product managers to make a dozen more clicks to update a single field.
+Despite more administrative hours worked, the goals our organization weren't being realized more effectively with PlanView.
 This experience was echoed years later with OpenAir timesheets.

 As human processes are replaced by software automations, the ability to complete a task with any sort of creative process (i.e. a mutation) is eliminated.
 This has the effect of increasing the perception of risk mitigation at the expense of removing the potential for innovation.

-I say perception of risk because there is a great deal of risk that can't be measured, and over-confidence in finite KPIs can catapult a complex system into failure.
+Unfortunately, there is a great deal of risk that can't be measured, and over-confidence on finite KPIs can catapult a complex system into failure.
 This "illegible margin" is why unplanned city blocks, such as those in New York's West Village, outperform highly planned designs, such as the city of Brasilia, as Taylor Pearson brilliantly explains.

-These types of unintended consequences were demonstrated by first-gen EMR software.
+These types of unintended consequences were demonstrated by the first-gen EMR software as well.
 As a result of its brittleness and inefficiency, the medical system adapted by hiring more humans to enter and read data: so called “medical scribes”.
-As Dr. Gawande describes:
+As Gawande describes:

 This fix is, admittedly, a little ridiculous.
 We replaced paper with computers because paper was inefficient.
 Now computers have become inefficient, so we’re hiring more humans.
 And it sort of works.

-Dr. Gawande describes the scribes as having huge error rates and sky high turnover rates, with many lasting “several months” in their jobs.
+Gawande also describes the scribes as having huge error rates and sky-high turnover rates, with many lasting “several months” in their jobs.
 Combined with ballooning rates of physician dissatisfaction, stress, and depression, he paints a story where both the highly paid specialist and the minimum wage worker are succumbing to misery.

-Embracing generalists to avoid "brain drain" attrition and low engagement
+Embracing generalists can avoid "brain drain" attrition and low engagement

-While AI agents are accelerating specialization at work, the trend has been present for years.
+While AI agents are accelerating specialization at work, the trend has been present for years prior to the release of GPT-3.
 When I started my career as a product manager, I was a Swiss Army Knife.
-I generated product ideas, validated them, submitted them for approval, wrote their specifications, managed their build, tested their quality pre-release, marketed their features for users, and provided customer support.
+I generated product ideas, validated them, submitted them for approval, wrote their specifications, managed their build, tested their quality pre-release, and marketed their features and provided customer support post-release.
 Now, there's often a Product Strategist for defining initiatives, a User Researcher for research, a Business Analyst to write detailed specifications, a Scrum Master to oversee the build, and a Product Marketer to market the release — all reporting to different heads of department.
-But, despite all these additional resources, I'm not working less.
+But despite all these additional resources, I'm not working less.
 Like the doctors in the story, my work has “shifted”.

 Correspondingly, I've noticed brain drain among my colleagues.
 Whereas once it was the norm for PMs to drive strategy and innovation, now it seems my colleagues increasingly need to be told what to do.
 Furthermore, what they produce often results in more predictable—and unremarkable—results.

-The reality is that generalist excellence that helps people excel in careers, but this shift is forcing workers into specialist roles where big picture thinking and inter-team collaboration are restricted in favor of task optimization.
+The reality is that generalist excellence helps people excel in careers, but organizational shifts are forcing workers into specialist roles where big picture thinking and inter-team collaboration are restricted in favor of task optimization.

 Empowering bottom-up organizations